markdmillerjr/markdmillerjr.github.io/projects/pac_code_wing.md

             tempStorageArrayYSort2 = [];
         end
 ```
 Following code snippet is for if a point is the first one placed on either the leading or trailing edge.
-The issue with the above code is that assumes a nonempty array for both leading and trailing edge points.
-Therefore, need to only manipulate arrays for only leading edge points or for only trailing edge points, not both.
+The issue with the above code is that it assumes a nonempty array for both leading and trailing edge points.
+Therefore, only need to manipulate arrays for the leading edge points or for the trailing edge points, not both.

 ```matlab
 if isempty(storageArrayP1) == 1 && isempty(storageArrayP2) == 1